webduinoio/micropython-espnow/docs/library/espnow.rst

     - It is unnecessary to provide a bytearray in the first element of the ``data`` list because it will be replaced by a reference to a unique ``peer`` address in the **peer device table** (see `ESPNow.peers_table`).
-    - If the list is at latest 4 elements long, the rssi and timestamp values will be saved as the 3rd and 4th elements.
+    - If the list is at least 4 elements long, the rssi and timestamp values will be saved as the 3rd and 4th elements.

 .. method:: ESPNow.any()